Mary Corse: Recognition

 Corse was awarded the Cartier Foundation award (1993), the Theodoran Award by the Solomon R. Guggenheim Museum (1971), and the New Talent Award by the Los Angeles County Museum of Art (1967).
 In 1975, she received a National Endowment for the Arts Fellowship.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

-Art market

-Corse was formerly represented by ACE Gallery in Los Angeles and Lehmann Maupin in New York.
-In November 2016, her primary representation became Kayne Griffin Corcoran.
-She is also represented by Lisson Gallery in London.
-In July 2018, it was reported that Corse would be represented by Pace Gallery in Hong Kong, Beijing, and Seoul, and in December 2018, Pace announced their expanded representation of Corse to New York as well.